 The architecture, design and furnishings reflect Hazelden’s high quality of patient care and the mission treating every person with dignity and respect.

-Center City, Minnesota
+Center City, MN

 12,000 sf renovation